an3ll/jenkins-pipeline-introduction-lab/README.md

 Reference the Jenkinsfile in this project and save.

+Try to reference boot type of Jenkinsfiles (declarative, script)

 Run the Job!

 ### If time over, try to Create your own pipeline project